-Basically Bloom Sauce is Outback’s version of the classic southern sauce called Comeback Sauce.
+Basically Bloom Sauce is Outback Steakhouse’s version of the classic southern sauce called Comeback Sauce.
 I wonder why they just wouldn’t call it that.
 It works perfectly for marking, doesn’t it?

-Outback Blooming Onion Sauce is a zesty and fun dipping sauce that can be made in just 5 minutes.
+Outback Bloomin Onion Sauce is a zesty and fun dipping sauce that can be made in just 5 minutes.
 Versatile and perfect for serving with nearly anything, but is probably best known as onion ring sauce, onion petals, whatever you want to call them.